 will result in a negative image when set to the

-Set to negative values, those will saturate an image.
+Set to negative values, those will saturate images.

 Here’s how all of our filters look like:

-Inverts images rendering a 'negative' of the input.
+Invert images rendering a “negative” of your input,

 Right-angle image rotation, counterclockwise.
 The value of